-The Cultural Revolution was driven by the Red Guards, a mass movement comprised mainly of young students who were encouraged and directed by Mao Zedong.
-They became Mao’s power base as he reinstalled himself as leader of both party and nation while purging his critics and rivals.
+The Cultural Revolution was chiefly driven by the Red Guards, a mass movement comprised mainly of young students who were encouraged and directed by Mao Zedong.
+They became Mao’s power base as he moved to reinstall himself as leader, while also purging the party hierarchy of his critics and rivals.

 The Red Guards (Hongweibing) mobilised in June 1966, following the national publication of a student protest in Beijing University.
 Within weeks they had mobilised into a political militia with numbers exceeding 10 million.

-Motivated by Mao’s slogans “It is right to rebel” and “Bombard the headquarters”, the Red Guards attacked anyone and anything they considered a threat to Mao or his socialist vision.
+Motivated by Mao’s slogans “It is right to rebel” and “Bombard the headquarters”, these student gangs attacked anyone and anything they considered a threat to Mao or his socialist vision.
 Nobody was safe: not bureaucrats or administrators, not party chiefs, not provincial politicians, not even president Liu Shaoqi.

 For a year, these militant students created what Mao himself called “great chaos under heaven”.
 When the Red Guards became even more radical and violent in 1967, it was Mao himself who authorised military action to suppress them.